 CPD Case Study

-This summer I was appointed into my current role at the University of Winchester I was aware that although I had been leading Primary RE for several years, there were distinct gaps in my subject knowledge, particularly in certain religions.
-Therefore, before taking up my post I decided to do the ‘Teach RE’ course in order to consolidate my own knowledge and under-standing of some of the religions and worldviews that I had had no experience of thus far.
+When I was appointed to my current role at the University of Winchester I was aware that although I had been leading Primary RE for several years, there were distinct gaps in my subject knowledge, particularly in certain religions.
+Therefore, before taking up my post I decided to do the ‘Teach RE’ course in order to consolidate my own knowledge and understanding of some of the religions and worldviews that I had had no experience of thus far.
 I can unequivocally state that the course was of immense benefit to me – not only in increasing my knowledge base but also in having the time dedicated to researching, exploring and writing about a range of areas.
 In addition, it gave me invaluable experience in writing academically, which helped significantly when I embarked on my own Master’s study.